hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * similarly, look for a function in datatypes/object.reds (or context.reds)

 [11:49:54](#1663156194685ywhsn:gitter.im) <melcepstrum (Mel Cepstrum)>: thanks.
-I think it's too hard for me :) I was hoping for an example code í ½í¸‰
+I think it's too hard for me :) I was hoping for an example code ğŸ˜‰

-[11:51:08](#1663156268690ytXjk:gitter.im) <hiiamboris (NOT THIS ONE)>: let's start with what do you want to achieve with this? í ½í¸‰
+[11:51:08](#1663156268690ytXjk:gitter.im) <hiiamboris (NOT THIS ONE)>: let's start with what do you want to achieve with this? ğŸ˜‰

 [12:00:26](#1663156826702Psxuh:gitter.im) <melcepstrum (Mel Cepstrum)>: i'm writing a small app that do some sound processing